 Wear OS is based on Android, so many of the best practices for Android also apply to Wear OS.
 However, Wear OS is optimized for the wrist, so there are some differences between the two.

-To optimize your development time, review the principles below before you start building your Wear OS app.
+To optimize your development time, review the following principles before you start building your Wear OS app.

 Design for critical tasks